 Our investment report, also known as the Canadian Cancer Research Survey (CCRS), describes the current trend in Canadian cancer research investment.
 Our latest report tracks the investment for the fifteen year period of 2005 to 2019.

 The CCRS was designed to provide details about the funding landscape for cancer research by addressing gaps, capitalizing on opportunities to partner on funding, and reducing duplication.
 This report is used to inform individual and joint planning, and facilitate coordination between funding organizations.

-Funding information is captured from 42 organizations and programs, representing 60 to 80 per cent of the overall cancer research funding in Canada.
+Funding information is captured from over 40 organizations and programs, representing 60 to 80 per cent of the overall cancer research funding in Canada.
 The CCRS captures most of the peer-reviewed research from the governmental and voluntary sectors.